Welcome to the Eastchester Youth Soccer Association (EYSA) travel program. Below is important information concerning the EYSA travel program.

 Unlike our recreational soccer program (where we aim to have equal playing time for all players), our travel program is a competitive program and we do not guarantee equal play time for all players.
 Our professional coaches make all game playing time determinations, which is based upon player attendance, dedication, attitude and skill.
 EYSA believes in a long-term strategy of player development.
 While there is no guarantee of equal game playing time, all players receive meaningful game playing time throughout the season.
 More importantly, all players participate in over 3 hours of practice each week during the regular fall/spring seasons – – which is geared toward improvement of individual skills as well as team strategy.

-While we appreciate that children play multiple sports (and we encourage the same), we expect families to keep conflicts to a minimum.
+While we appreciate that children play multiple sports, we expect families to keep conflicts to a minimum.
 Our team rosters are relatively moderate in size in an effort to maximize playing time for all players.
 Repeated absences can negatively impact the entire team.
 If an occasional conflict occurs, please notify your team manager well in advance (at least one week in advance) so that appropriate roster adjustments can be made.

 Please contact the Travel Commissioners with any questions